vincent9619/starrysea-server/README.md

 # starrysea-rina
 This is a group project developed by starrysea website group.
-Here I will introduce the part I have completed.
 Imported from: https://github.com/StarSeaProject/starrysea-rina

 Development language: **JAVA**